icgrp/ese532_handouts/ese532_handouts/hw6/walk_through.md

     sudo apt install libtinfo-dev
     sudo ln -s /lib/x86_64-linux-gnu/libtinfo.so.6 /lib/x86_64-linux-gnu/libtinfo.so.5
     ```
-## Using Vitis on AWS
+#### Using Vitis on AWS

 This is what you are already familiar using.
 The plus side is it that
 the tools are all setup and ready to go, and you already know how to
 use AWS.
 It's also possible that the AWS servers run the compiles faster
 than your laptop or biglab.
 The minus is the high remote latency that makes the GUI harder to
 use and your limited amount of credit on AWS.
 One best-of-both-world
 option might be to only use AWS for slow compiles and use your local
 machine for cases where you need to use the GUI.

 Follow the instructions from the previous homeworks to create an AWS instance with [Amazon FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ?qid=1585105385966&sr=0-1&ref_=srh_res_product_title).
 You can use the `t2.xlarge` instance, which costs about $0.186$/hr.

-### Using Vitis on  Biglab
+#### Using Vitis on Biglab

-Biglab also allows you use a setup that is known to work.
+Biglab also allows you to use a setup that is known to work.
 It has the plus that its free, so this will work after your Amazon credits
 run out.
 It will require you learn a bit to get yourself logged in and
 setup to use biglab.
 For those far from Penn, it may have the same high
 latency problems on the GUI as AWS.

 You can use UPenn's BigLab as instructed [here](https://cets.seas.upenn.edu/answers/biglab.html).
 Vitis is installed in the `/mnt/pollux/software/xilinx/2020.1/` directory.
 We provide you with a shell script (`compile_on_biglab.sh`) that sets up the environment
 on BigLab and calls the make commands.
 Note that biglab can
 be busy.
 You can find out which machine is free by going to <https://www.seas.upenn.edu/checklab/?lab=biglab>

 ## First Vitis Application on Ultra96